-Terroristic threats has many defenses, and it can often be difficult for the Commonwealth to prove beyond a reasonable doubt outside of the terrorism context because it frequently does not apply to things said in anger during an argument.
+Terroristic threats has many defenses, and it can often be a difficult charge for the Commonwealth to prove beyond a reasonable doubt outside of the terrorism context because it frequently does not apply to things said in anger during an argument.
 When it is charged against someone who allegedly threatened another individual with violence, the statute requires both that the person communicate a threat to commit a crime of violence AND that the person acted with the intent to terrorize.
 In other words, the defendant not only had to make a threat, but the defendant also had to really mean it.
 This second part is what the Commonwealth often has trouble proving beyond a reasonable doubt.

 Gradation of Terroristic Threats Charges

 Terroristic threats is usually a misdemeanor of the first degree.
 Misdemeanors of the first degree are punishable by up to five years of incarceration and a $10,000 fine.
 The charge becomes more serious in the terrorism context.
 For example, it can be a felony of the third degree when the threat causes the evacuation of a building or diversion of public transportation.
 When it is a felony of the third degree, it can be punished by up to seven years of incarceration and a $15,000 fine.
 There is no mandatory minimum for a conviction on this charge in Pennsylvania.

 Consequences of a Terroristic Threats Conviction